top of page

 I realized I was good at soccer during my sophomore year of high school.
 This is when I started to believe that I could play in college and began taking steps to get recruited.
 It wasn’t until my junior year of college that I started being a standout on my team and noticed my potential.
 After my senior year of college, I realized that I didn’t want to stop playing, and after talking with my college coaches who believed I was good enough to continue playing, I began to think about playing professionally overseas.

-Growing up, who did you look up to?
-Who was your role model?
+Growing up, who was your role model?

 Growing up, I began watching the US Women’s National Team in high school and my role models on the team were Abby Wambach, Carli Lloyd, and Julie Ertz.
 I loved how they showed leadership, intensity, and a winning mentality on the field.
 I was also lucky enough that when I was a newcomer on my high school and college teams, the older girls on the team were my role models.
 Specifically, a few players named Rachel Smith, Veronika Steen, Sahar Arghandiwal, and Zarette Munoz really took me under their wings and pushed me to grow into the player I am today.